Available in Classic and VPC

 SourceCommit features

-Fully managed development functions specialized for cloud environments: SourceCommit supports fully managed development functions specialized for NAVER Cloud Platform, so you can build a development environment immediately and manage source codes or files required for development safely right after you request subscription to the service.
+Fully managed development features specialized for cloud environments: SourceCommit supports fully managed development features specialized for NAVER Cloud Platform, so you can build a development environment immediately and manage source codes or files required for development safely right after you request subscription to the service.

 Easy large volume repository operation: SourceCommit provides high availability service with excellent scalability, so you can operate large-volume repositories easily and quickly without any worries about infrastructure or limitations in data volume.